Tips for Making Safe Mobile Payments

 If you use a password or PIN to protect your phone, be wary of “shoulder-surfing,” where a criminal looks over your shoulder to watch you input your password.

-Any information passed through public wi-fi is accessible to everyone else who can access that wi-fi.
-That is, anyone who has the know-how.
-That means your payment information can be intercepted if you're using your phone to make online purchases.
-You're safer using your phone carrier's 3G or 4G network or your home's password-protected wi-fi.
+Any information passed through public Wi-Fi is accessible to everyone else who has access (and has the technical knowledge to hack into individual devices).
+This means your payment information can be intercepted if you're using your phone to make online purchases on public Wi-Fi.
+You're safer using your phone carrier's cellular network or your home's password-protected internet connection.

-Credit cards have much better fraud protection than debit cards.
-Most credit cards have zero fraud liability policies that eliminate your risk for any unauthorized charges made to your credit card account.
-With debit cards, on the other hand, there's a possibility of being liable for all the money taken from your account.
+If a thief gains access to your mobile payment information, it's better for your credit card to be at risk than your debit card.
+This is because credit cards have much better fraud protection than debit cards.
+Most credit cards have zero-fraud liability policies that eliminate your risk for any unauthorized charges made to your credit card account.
+With debit cards, you have a greater possibility of being held liable for the money taken from your account.
 Even if your bank will clear up the fraudulent charges, you don't want to have to wait for them to sort it out.
-If a thief gains access to your mobile payment information, it's (relatively) better for your credit card to be at risk than your debit card.

-Check your credit card transactions often, even if you have your phone in possession and you've used all the proper safety precautions.
-A thief who has gained access to your financial information through some other means — perhaps by hacking into a business you've made a payment with — can add your payment information to their own mobile device and use it to make payments.
+Check your credit card transactions often, even if you have your phone in your possession and you've used all the payment safety precautions.
+A thief who has gained access to your financial information can add your payment details to their mobile device.

-Watching your account will allow you to detect any suspicious charges quickly.
-Report unauthorized charges to your credit card issuer.
-If you suspect that your credit card information has been compromised, you can receive a new account number and completely avoid any additional fraudulent charges.
+Watching your account will allow you to detect any suspicious charges quickly and report unauthorized charges to your credit card issuer.
+If you suspect that your credit card information has been compromised, don't hesitate to reach out to your bank and create new account details.